trovu/trovu/docs/shortcuts/url.md

 # shortcut.url

-A shortcut URL may contain placeholders.
+The `url:` item of a shortcut may contain placeholders.
 This page is about them.

 ## Example